-PG&E's History of Incidents, Fines, and Safety Lapses
+PG&E's History of Incidents, Criminal Charges, Safety Lapses

 2018: PG&E's electrical equipment caused the "Camp Fire", California's deadliest and most destructive fire that killed 85 people and destroyed nearly 19,000 structures.
 Total damage is estimated at $16.5 Billion.